system-zero/system-zero/README.md

   But why it ended up to be so bad code (though at the same time clever at places)?
     - I never wrote a programming language before.
-I'm not even a programmer with common sense, I never was a proper student (again with the common sense) .
+I'm not even a programmer with the common sense, I never was a proper student (again with the common sense).
       I just know enough to develop logic and design what it has to be designed.

       And as I can not learn by reading, as I have to be faced with the facts